Planai-Hochwurzen, Austria: Family Ski Guide

 Après-ski and Evenings

-Schladming has a reputation for après-ski that borders on legendary, especially during the annual Nightrace World Cup event when the town transforms into a 50,000-person party.
-On a normal family week?
-The scene is lively but entirely manageable.
-Hohenhaus Tenne, right at the base of the Planai gondola, is the main après hub, a sprawling venue with live music most afternoons.
-You can grab a Jagertee (hunter's tea, essentially hot rum with spices) while your kids demolish hot chocolates and pretzels at the same table.
-It's loud, it's fun, and nobody blinks at children being there at 4pm.
+Your afternoon might include live music and hot chocolate while your kids demolish pretzels at the same table.
+Hohenhaus Tenne, right at the base of the Planai gondola, is the main après hub.
+You can grab a Jagertee (hunter's tea, essentially hot rum with spices) at 4pm while kids are entirely welcome.
 By 9pm it shifts to more of an adult crowd, which is your cue to head out.

 Off-Slope Activities